bitcoin/bips/bip-update-process.md

     open to amendment.
 If a Process BIP requires large modifications or even a complete overhaul, a new BIP should be preferred.
 [^new-BIP]: **Why should the specification of an implemented BIP no longer be changed?**
-    After a Complete or Deployed BIP have been deployed by one or more implementations, breaking changes to the specification could lead to a situation where multiple "compliant" implementations fail at being interoperable, because they implemented different versions of the same BIP.
+    After a Complete or Deployed BIP has been deployed by one or more implementations, breaking changes to the specification could lead to a situation where multiple "compliant" implementations fail at being interoperable, because they implemented different versions of the same BIP.
 Therefore, even changes to the specification of Complete BIPs should be avoided, but Deployed BIPs should never be subject to breaking changes to their